slyfox1186/ffmpeg-build-script/README.md

 ## Requirements

-The script is designed to handle all necessary package downloads automatically.
-Ensure your system meets the supported operating systems criteria for a smooth installation process.
+The script is designed to handle all necessary package downloads automatically with minimal user input required.
+Please ensure your system meets the supported operating systems criteria for a smooth installation process.

 Example Output
 -------